MABSSSSS/MachineLearningCourseAZ/Readme.md

 1. Set a minimum support.
 2. Take all the subsets in trasanctions haning higher support than min support.
 3. support these subsets by decreaising support.

+**MULTI-ARMED BANDIT PROBLEM:**

+**Upper Confidence Bound Intuition(UCB):**

+we have d arms.
+each time a user connects to this web page , that makesa  round. at each round n, we choose one ad to display to the user.
+At each rouund n, ad I gives reward ri(n) E {0,1}:ri (n) =1 if the user clicked on the ad i, O if user did not.
+Our goal is to maximize the total reward we get over many rounds.

+**Thompson Sampling Algorithm Intuition:** where we think mue values wiilbe:
+ We are not trying to guess the distributions behind the machines.

+ generated our own bandit configuration:

+ *New Round:*

+   **UCB VS THOMPSON SAMPLING:**
+-->UCB is deterministic.
+no randomness in it .
+Requires update at every round in it.
+--> Thompson is Probablistic:
+Can accomodate delayed feedback. better emipirical evidence.

+**NLP Intuition:**

+types of NLP:
+classical vs deep learning:
+Bag of words:

+**Types of NLP:**

+NLP and DL.:
+Seq 2 Seq: models for natural language processing.
+DNLP:

+**Classical VS Deep Learning Model:**

+some examples:
+1. if else rules (chatbot)
+2. Audio frequency components analysis(speech recognition).
+3. Bag of words model(classsification).
+4. CNN for text recogntion(classification).
+5. Seq2Seq(many applications).

+  **Bag-of-words:**
+--> Yes/No:
+--20000 elements long.

+[SOS,EOS and Special Words.]

+Training data by using principles

+**What is Deep Learning**
+Neurons.:

+input layer--> Hidden Layer --> Output Layer

+interconnect everything with each other...

+**plan of Attack:**
+The neuron.
+The activation function.
+how do neural networks work?(example).

+How do neural networks learn?
+Gradient Descent.
+Stochastic Gradient descent.
+Back propagation.

+**THE NEURON:**

+dendrites , axon :

+neuron also have nodes.
+neuron gets input signal and gives output signal.

+input value pass thorugh synapse for giving value.

+mean cancellation --> KL-expansion.

+output value canbe :
+continous, binary and categorical. weight are crucial to RNN.

+first step and second activation function. third it passes the signal.

+**The activation function:**

+Sigmoid function:
+rectifier function:

+**Hyperbolic Tangent function(tanh):

+**HOW DO NN Work?**

+**HOW DO NN LEARN:**

+input value then actual value

+-->Perceptron:

+**Gradient Descent:**

+input value --> w1-->activation value -->output value--> actual value -->cost function.

+-->curse of dimensionality:

+sunway taihulight: world fastest computer.

+cross function:

+**STOCHASTIC GRADIENT DESCENT:**

+cross function need to be convex. convex into one direction.

+batch and stpchastic gradient it run one row at a time.and avoid the problem of local minimum too overall local minimum. mini batch gradient descent method.

+**BACK PROPOGATION:**

+forward propogation for input layers. advance algorithm driven by adjust weight simultaneously.

+1. randomly initialize weights to small nmers close to 0.
+2. input first observation of dataset input layer ,each future in one input node.
+3. forward propogation.
+4. compare predicted result to actual result. measure gen error.
+5. back prop from left to right error is back prop. update weight according to responsiblity. learning rate decides by how much we update weigths.
+6. repeat 1 to 5 and update weights after each observation.
+7. when whole training set passed through ANN that makes an epoch.
+Redo more epochs.

+**CONVOLUTIONAL NEURAL NETWORK:**

+PLAN OF ATTACK:
+-What are CNN?
+.Convolution Operation.
+--(b)-ReLU Layer.
+2. --Pooling.
+3. -- Flattening
+4. --Full connection
+5. Summary
+softmax and cross entropy.

+**CONVOLUTIONAL NEURAL NETWORK:**

+input image--> CNN --> Output label
+1. Convolution
+2. max Pooling
+3. flattening
+4. full connection

+**STEP-1:CONVOLUTION**
+(f*g)(t) = f(T)g(t-T)dT

+input image-->*<--feature detector/filter =Feature Map.
+-when feature matches more then feature map get higher value.

+create multiple feature map to obtain our first convolution layer.

+edge detect: sharpen: emboss:

+**STEP1(B)-ReLU Layer:**

+black = negative ;white = positive values

+...Sigmoid--> ReLU-->Leaky ReLU.

+**MAX POOLING:**

+Our neural network has special invariance .

+feature map--> Max pooling ---> Pooled Feature Map.

+-->sub sampling:

+input image->convolution->convolution layer->max pooling->pooling layer.

+scs.ryerson.ca/

+**Flattening:**

+pooled feature map --->flattening -->put it in no of rowas and columns.-->input layer of future ANN.

+input image--> convolution-->pooling--> flattening-->input layer of ANN.

+**FULL CONNECTION:**
+-->flattening -->input layer-->fully connected layer--> output layer -->output value.

+**SUMMARY**
+INPUT IMAGE-->CONVOLUTION-->POOLING-->flattening-->>

+**Softmax and Cross-Entropy:**

+fj(z) = e^z.j/k.e^z.k

+H(p,q) = -p(x).logq.(x)

+when one neural NETwORK OUTPERFORM OTHER THEN CALSSIFICATION ERROR occur.
+Mean squared error.

+Cross-entropy:

+**Principal Component Analysis(PCA)**
+noise filtering.
+visualisation.
+feature extraction.
+Stock market predictions.
+Gene data analysis.

+identify patterns in data.
+detect corelation between variables.

+standard data.
+obtain eigen vectirsa nd values from covariance or corelation matrix. store it. construct the projection matrix.

+-->e.g: 3D

+learn about the relationship betweeen X and Y values.
+Find list of principal values/axis.

+**Linear Discriminant Analysis:****LDA**

+as dimensionality reduction technique. in preprocessing step fro pattern calssification. goal to project dataset onto lower-dimensional space.

+LDA interested in axes that max the seperation between multiple classes.

+goal of LDA to project feature space onto small subspace .

+PCA component axes that max the variance.
+LDA max component axes the class-seperation.

+compute dimnesion mean vectors. compute scatter metrics.

+**K-FOLD CROSS-VALIDATION:**

+-->Dataset --> Training set and -->Test Set :

+training set split into 10(k)folds.

+(1st fold)One fold =V
+if aggregate metrics look good, then modeling approach is valid.(train model on full training set) otherwise adjust hyperparameters or change model and repeat.

+=Training data(v) =Validation Data
+**(Training on each fold uses same hyper parameters.)**

+**BIAS -VARIANCE-TRADEOFF--**
+Bias a  systematic error that occurs in machine learning model itself due to incorrect assumptions in ML process.

+1. Height bias low variance(model is too simple and doesnt capture the underlying trend of data).
+2. Low bias variance( model is too sensitive and capturing noise as if it were real trend(overfitting)).
+3. High bias high variance(model too simple to capture the data's trends and too sensitvie capturing noise as well).
+4. Low Bias low variacne(Great model... acccurately captures underlying trends of data and genrealizes well to unseen data).